Carson Kelly Player Props: Diamondbacks vs. Braves

 - The pitching staff for the Braves has a collective 9.5 K/9, the fourth-best in the league.

-- The Braves have a 3.68 team ERA that leads all league pitching staffs.
+- The Braves' 3.78 team ERA ranks third among all league pitching staffs.

-- Braves pitchers combine to allow 96 home runs (one per game), the third-fewest in the league.
+- Braves pitchers combine to allow the third-fewest home runs in baseball (99 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.